 Demand of Rs 734.06 Lacs excluding interest and penalty under section 142 of the Custom Act 1962.
 Custom department freeze/attached the various assets and bank accounts against the said recovery.
-Based on legalOpinion obtained, the company is of the view that said demand contesting.
+Based on legal Opinion obtained, the company is of the view that said demand contesting.
 Hence, no provision has been considered by the management in these financial statements.
 Our opinion is not qualified in respect of this matter.
 The security deposit (Custom) Rs 190.10 Lacs shown total cost of the assets and account freeze by the custom department, against the Recovery of Government dues under section 142 of the Custom Act 1962 Rs.
 734.06 Lacs excluding interest and penalties.
 Custom department freeze/attached the various assets and bank account of KSS Group against the said recovery.

 f) The Company has cases pending at the Securities Exchange Board of India.
-The departments are yet to pass final order hence the liability for the same is currently unascertainable iii.
-Contingent liabilities not provided for in respectof:
+The departments are yet to pass final order hence the liability for the same is currently unascertainable

+Contingent natinates not provided for in respector.
+(Amount in Lacs)

-March 31, 2019 March 31,
+Particulars March 31, March 31,

-2019
+2020 2019

-2018

-NIL NIL
+Guarantees issued by bank

+In respect of the company In respect of a wholly owned subsidiary NIL NIL

-160.39 160.39
+Income tax demands not acknowledged as debts and contested 160.39 160.39

-404.19 404.19
+by the company 404.19 404.19

+MVAT not acknowledged as debts and contested by the company

-1,035.05 1,035.05
+company 1,035.05 1,035.05

-1 1- 1,599.63
+Total 1,599.63 1,599.63